-The world of photography drones opens the skies to photographers looking for new point of views.
+The world of photography drones opens the skies to photographers looking for new points of view.
 Thanks to cameras that are professional quality and can shoot in 4K, you can take your photos to new heights.

 To ensure that you buy the best photography drone for your needs, it helps to have some general knowledge about both cameras and drones.
-And that’s almost like receiving double the homework, which seems unfair.
-But photography drones are so much fun to use, in the end you’ll say it was time (and money) well spent.
+That’s almost like receiving double the homework, which seems unfair.
+However, photography drones are so much fun to use that in the end, you’ll say it was time (and money) well spent.

 You may have heard the term unmanned aerial vehicle, or UAV, associated with drones.
 These terms can be used interchangeably.
 We’ve listed some interesting facts about UAVs below.